Surgical Treatments and Other Therapies

 Deep brain stimulation usually reduces the need for levodopa and related drugs, which in turn decreases dyskinesias and other side effects.
 It also helps to relieve “on-off” fluctuation of symptoms.
 People who respond well to treatment with levodopa tend to respond well to DBS.
 Unfortunately, older people who have only a partial response to levodopa may not improve with DBS.

 Complementary and Supportive Therapies

 A wide variety of complementary and supportive therapies may be used for Parkinson's disease.
 Among these therapies are standard physical, occupational, and speech therapies, which help with gait and voice disorders, tremors and rigidity, and decline in mental functions.
 Other supportive therapies include diet and exercise.

-Other studies are being conducted to find out if caffeine, antioxidants, nicotine, and other dietary factors may help prevent or treat the disease.
 While there is currently no proof that any specific dietary factor is beneficial, a normal, healthy diet can promote overall well-being for people with Parkinson's disease, just as it would for anyone else.
 A high protein meal, however, may limit levodopa's effectiveness because for a time afterwards less levodopa passes through the blood-brain barrier.

 Exercise may help people with Parkinson's improve their mobility and flexibility.
 It may also improve their emotional well-being.
 Some doctors prescribe physical therapy or muscle-strengthening exercises to tone muscles and to put underused and rigid muscles through a full range of motion.
 The effects of exercise on disease progression are not known, but it may improve body strength so that the person is less disabled.
 Exercises also improve balance, helping people minimize gait problems, and can strengthen certain muscles so that people can speak and swallow better.